rkaushick-neu/claude-aws-bedrock/2_PROMPT_EVALS.md

     """
 ```

 Since we want the dataset to strictly be in JSON, we use **message prefilling** & **stop sequences**.
-The above prompt helped us generate the evaluation dataset: [dataset.json](./evals/dataset.json)
+The above prompt helped us generate the evaluation dataset: [dataset_v3.json](./evals/dataset_v3.json)

 ### Step 3: Run the Prompt
 We run the initial prompt on the test-cases to get the model output.

 ### Step 4: Run the Grader
-We feed the test-case and the output to the grader.
+We feed the test-case and the output to the graders.

 #### Graders